Raise triggers 70% jump in student loan repayments for Nova Scotian | CBC News

 Riley Harris says $25K threshold for repayment assistance program needs to increase

-A Nova Scotian says the income threshold that triggers higher payments on student loans is set too low and that the provincial and federal governments should raise that rate to match the cost of living today.
+A Nova Scotian says the income threshold that triggers higher payments on student loans is set too low and that the provincial and federal governments should raise it to match the cost of living today.

-Inflation and rising living costs put more pressure on her finances recently, but she got some good news when she got a raise at work.
-But then her payments became mandatory and increased by almost 70 per cent compared to what she had been paying, eating up half the raise.
+Inflation and rising living costs put more pressure on her finances recently, but she got some good news when she got a raise at work which pushed her salary above $25,000 a year.
+But the higher salary meant her payments became mandatory and increased by almost 70 per cent compared to what she had been paying, eating up half the raise.

 "So a raise that I fought really hard for in order to keep up with cost of living is now being taken directly out of my pocket by student loans," Harris said.